-II.
-REQUIREMENTS AND SECURITY CONSIDERATIONS
+2. REQUIREMENTS AND SECURITY CONSIDERATIONS

-In order to define concrete security requirements for our architecture we sketch the basic infrastructure in which agents will operate (Figure 1):
+In order to define concrete security requirements for our architecture we sketch the basic infrastructure in which agents will operate (Fig. 1):

-Figure 1.
-Infrastructure and Host Platform Providers in the Distributed Agent-based Architecture.
+Fig. 1 Infrastructure and Host Platform Providers in the Distributed Agent-based Architecture.

 The home platform for agents is a network of Trusted Servers (TS).
-According to [1] the platform from which an agent originates is referred to as the home platform, and normally is the most trusted environment for an agent.
-This is also true for our agents - the network of TS is a managed set of systems with defined security policies and possibly managed by a central authority.
+According to [1] the platform from which an agent originates is referred to as the home platform, and normally it is the most trusted environment for an agent.
+This is also true for our agents - the TS network is a managed set of systems with defined security policies and possibly managed by a central authority.
 From here agents are delegated to host platforms to gather data and information.
 Agents are mainly executed on remote sites which provide the computational environment in which agents operate.
 We will refer to these sites as to host platforms (or agent platforms).

 In general, any party which wishes to join the implemented architecture and to provide information from their legacy systems or users must introduce a host platform for agents.
 We refer to such parties as Host Platform Providers (HPP).
-From end-user requirements, the following HPPs were identified (Figure 1): Resource Providers - hospitals, fire brigade, police, warehouses or any other entities which can play a role in the mitigation of crisis situation; Command Centers - mobile (nomadic) centers which coordinate locally the incident site; and General Command Center and Operators - usually located in one place or at least tightly interconnected.
+From end-user requirements, the following HPPs were identified (Fig. 1): Resource Providers - hospitals, fire brigade, police, warehouses or any other entities which can play a role in mitigation of crisis situation; Command Centers - mobile (nomadic) centers which coordinate the incident site locally; and General Command Center and Operators - usually located at one place or at least closely interconnected.

-The features of agents encompass several chosen attributes: code mobility (without execution state) - ability to move code to different platforms and execute there, within the project we do not plan to support execution state mobility (as there is no such requirement); autonomy - ability to autonomously deliver gathered data to one or several optional destinations; reactivity - in some cases agents will perceive the context in which they operate and react to it appropriately (e.g. agents can monitor availability of some resource and notify the requestor).
+The features of agents encompass several chosen attributes: code mobility (without execution state) - the ability to move code to different platforms and execute there; within the project we do not plan to support execution state mobility (as there is no such requirement); autonomy - the ability to autonomously deliver gathered data to one or several optional destinations; reactivity - in some cases agents will perceive the context in which they operate and react to it appropriately (e.g. agents can monitor availability of resource and notify the requestor).

 Since agents collect information which is often of high sensitivity, confidentiality and security, while at the same time requirements for action or decision traceability exist, agents must be provided with a secure, trusted and attested execution environment.
 In the following we identify main agent-related security threats.
 A detailed explanation of generic mobile agent security aspects is discussed in [1].
-Generally, four threat categories are identified: Agent platform attacking an agent, Agent attacking an agent platform, Agent attacking another agent on the agent platform and other entities attacking the agent system.
-The last category covers the cases of an agent attacking an agent on another agent platform, and of an agent platform attacking another platform, since these attacks are primarily focused on the communications capability of the platform to exploit potential vulnerabilities.
+Generally, four threat categories are identified: an agent platform attacking an agent, an agent attacking an agent platform, an agent attacking another agent on an agent platform and other entities attacking the agent system.
+The last category covers the cases of an agent attacking an agent on another agent platform, and of an agent platform attacking another platform, since these attacks are primarily focused on the communication capability of the platform to exploit potential vulnerabilities.
 The last category also includes more conventional attacks against the underlying operating system of the agent platform.
+The host platform attacking agent